bourumir-wyngs/serde-yaml-bw/README.md

 ## Dependency

-You can use the "package rename" to use this repository without changing your code, so that you could easily switch between implementations without refactoring:
+You can use the "package rename" to try this branch without changing your code:

 ```toml
 [dependencies]